Gorilla Tracking in Mgahinga Gorilla

 Hiking and Nature Walks in Mgahinga Gorilla

-A hike through the forest to the deep Sabinyo Gorge – a massive gash in the flank of Mount Sabinyo – provides good birding opportunities and the chance to find the Rwenzori Turaco.
+A hike through the forest to the deep Sabinyo Gorge is also one of activities to in Mgahinga Gorilla Park – a massive gash in the flank of Mount Sabinyo – provides good birding opportunities and the chance to find the Rwenzori Turaco.
 This walk takes four hours, and passes through the Rugezi Swamp which is fantastic for bird watchers.

 The walk to the Congo border transcends different vegetation zones.
 Hikers can sight the calderas on top of the Gisozi hill, look out for Kisoro and Bunagana towns and be captivated by Lake Mutanda.